 Each year, hundreds of marine engines falter due to the presence of glycol, fuel, soot and water in the engine oil.
-To avoid joining this statistic, be proactive in the detection of contamination in your own vessel.
+To avoid joining the lethal oil pollutants statistic, be proactive in the detection of contamination in your own vessel.

-A defective seal or cracked cylinder head offers easy passage for glycol to enter your engine oil.
-The risks associated with contamination in this instance are heightened, and can result in a wear rate up to ten times greater than water contamination alone.
+A defective seal or cracked cylinder head offers an easy passage for glycol to enter your engine oil.
+The risks associated with contamination in this instance are heightened and can result in a wear rate up to ten times greater than water contamination alone.
 Other problems you could face include:

 - Sludge, deposits and oil flow restrictions due to filter blockage, it doesn’t take much for glycol to transform your marine engine oil consistency.

 - Precipitation as a result of reactive oil additives, leading to the additional loss of antiwear and antioxidant performance.